cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 meta: "Chicago"
 ---

 Cosine similarity is a frequently used scalar metric to evaluate multi-output (i.e. vector) predictions.
-It's often advised that target dimensions (i.e. vector components) should be centered and scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
-Depending on the targets' distributions and the desired metric properties, traditional standardization may not be sufficient.
+It's often advised that targets be transformed before computing cosine similarity, but there isn't much material on how precisely this should be done.
+Depending on the targets' distributions and the desired metric properties, traditional standardization may be insufficient.

 Here I'll justify zero-centering, then briefly define our goal in scaling.
-I'll show how to properly scale in 2 cases: unknown target distributions (approximate scaling), and known normal target distributions (exact scaling).
-These methods reveal a clean way to compute dimension-weighted cosine similarity: in short, scale each target dimension by its desired weight's square root.
-Skip to the summary if you just want to see the recommended methods.
+I'll show how to properly scale in 2 cases: unknown target distributions (approximate L1-normalization), and known normal target distributions (exact standardization).
+These methods reveal a clean way to compute dimension-weighted cosine similarity: scale each target dimension by its desired weight's square root.
+Skip to the summary if you just want to see the recommended transformations.

 ## Topics
 1. [Cosine similarity](#s1)